Cruel Summer (TV series)

-Cruel Summer is an American teen drama thriller anthology series created by Bert V. Royal.
-The first season follows two teenage girls in the 1990s and the repercussions on everyone's lives after one disappears and the other seemingly takes her place.
+Cruel Summer is an American teen drama mystery thriller anthology television series created by Bert V. Royal.
+The first season follows two teenage girls in the mid-1990s and the repercussions on everyone's lives after one disappears and the other seemingly takes her place.
+The second season follows the rise and fall of an intense teenage friendship between two girls in 1999 and 2000.